 - 1 = Unsatisfactory.
-Performance is below job fails to meet minimum requirements requirements and .
-Performance significantly below the level expected and it appears the employee is either unwilling or unable to perform successfully. - 2 = Needs Improvement.
+Performance is below job requirements and level expected and it appears the employee is either unwilling or unable to perform successfully. - 2 = Needs Improvement.
 Performance meets some, but not all job requirements.
-Occasionally Meets Expectations.-Improvement is needed to meet requirements.
+Improvement is needed to meet requirements.
 Employee has potential for successful performance. - 3 = Successful.
-Performance meets job requirements. expectations.
-Meets expected requirements.
-Overall performance has been at the expected level expected for the position. - 4 = Exceeds Expectations.
-Performance consistently meets and frequently exceeds some job requirements. above average; behavior constantly reflects interest in improving and attaining higher level of achievement for self and company.
+Performance meets job requirements.
+Overall performance has been at the level expected for the position. - 4 = Exceeds Expectations.
+Performance consistently meets and frequently exceeds some job requirements, - 5 = Outstanding.
+Performance consistently exceeds all job requirements.